mabiabi/2018_MBTI_Excel/README.md

 ## Repository Contents

 - `MBTI_97_macro.xlsm` – The main workbook containing the form, data log, and dashboard.
-- `Screenshots/` (optional) – Images of the interface and sample dashboard output.
+- `docs/` – The starting files and Python code file for number generation.
-- `Sample_Data/` – An anonymized snapshot of the dashboard and a small excerpt of the log to demonstrate the output without enabling macros.
+- `Screenshots/` – Images of the interface and sample dashboard output.

 ## Getting Started